Silver nitrate: Biology

 In histology, silver nitrate is used for silver staining, for demonstrating reticular fibers, proteins and nucleic acids.
-For this reason it is also used to demonstrate proteins in PAGE gels.
+For this reason it is also used to demonstrate proteins in polyacrylamide gel electrophoresis (PAGE) gels.
 It can be used as a stain in scanning electron microscopy.

+Cut flower stems can be placed in a silver nitrate solution, which prevents the production of ethylene.
+This delays ageing of the flower.

 Indelible ink

-Silver nitrate produces long-lasting stain when applied to skin.
+Silver nitrate produces long-lasting stain when applied to skin and is one of indelible ink’s ingredients.
 An electoral stain makes use of this to mark a finger of people who have voted in an election, allowing easy identification to prevent double-voting.

+In addition to staining skin, silver nitrate has a history of use in stained glass.
+In the 14th century, artists began using a "silver stain" (also known as a yellow stain) made from silver nitrate to create a yellow effect on clear glass.
+The stain would produce a stable color that could range from pale lemon to deep orange or gold.
+Silver stain was often used with glass paint, and was applied to the opposite side of the glass as the paint.
+It was also used to create a mosaic effect by reducing the number of pieces of glass in a window.
+Despite the age of the technique, this process of creating stained glass remains almost entirely unchanged.

 Medicine

 Silver salts have antiseptic properties.
-In 1881 Credé introduced the use of dilute solutions of AgNO3 in newborn babies' eyes at birth to prevent contraction of gonorrhea from the mother, which could cause blindness.
+In 1881 Credé introduced a method known as Credé's prophylaxis, which used of dilute (2%) solutions of silver nitrate in newborn babies' eyes at birth to prevent contraction of gonorrhea from the mother, which could cause blindness via ophthalmia neonatorum.
 (Modern antibiotics are now used instead).

 Fused silver nitrate, shaped into sticks, was traditionally called "lunar caustic".
 It is used as a cauterizing agent, for example to remove granulation tissue around a stoma.
 General Sir James Abbott noted in his journals that in India in 1827 it was infused by a British surgeon into wounds in his arm resulting from the bite of a mad dog to cauterize the wounds and prevent the onset of rabies.

-Silver nitrate is used to cauterize superficial blood vessels in the nose to help prevent nose bleeds.
+Silver nitrate is used to cauterize superficial blood vessels in the nose to help prevent nosebleeds.

 Dentists sometimes use silver nitrate-infused swabs to heal oral ulcers.
 Silver nitrate is used by some podiatrists to kill cells located in the nail bed.

 The Canadian physician C. A. Douglas Ringrose researched the use of silver nitrate for sterilization procedures, believing that silver nitrate could be used to block and corrode the fallopian tubes.
 The technique was ineffective.